THE AWESOMENESS OF POWERBUILDING: PART 2

-Although the term and practice have fallen out of favor with the lifting community at large, the combination of powerlifting-style ultra-heavy training and bodybuilding known as powerbuilding is the balls.
-In spite of this, the wise “menfolk” of the interwebz feel differently, because of a variety of very weak and easily disassembled arguments.
+Although the term and practice have fallen out of favor with the lifting community at large, the combination of powerlifting-style ultra-heavy training and bodybuilding known as power building is the balls.
+Despite this, the wise “menfolk” of the innerwebs feel differently, because of a variety of very weak and easily disassembled arguments.
 In any event, here are the wonderful things I’ve learned after feedback from the last installment of this series:

 - Lazy people too lazy to even bother getting out their recliner to take a crap will scream about being “natty’ until my ears are bleeding like I’ve been listening to Michael Bolton on 10, and they steadfastly refuse to try anything new.

 - Everyone seems to want to know my opinion on Layne Norton.

 - The wise men of the internet have developed a very stupid acronym that I’ve already forgotten for “natty bros” they don’t consider to be natty.

 - People are less intelligent than your average drunken koala.

 - See above and add “lazy.”

 - I know literally nothing about the man other than he the seeming fact he uses the word “natural” so frequently one would think he’s considering a name change to Natural Norton, and he undulates or something.
 I guess he’s some sort of Snakeman who panders to the drunken koala people?

 For the uninitiated, steroids in the US basically started with a man named Dr. John Zeigler.
 They were only criminalized in the United States in the 1990s.
 However, one of our athletes popped positive and lost his gold medal.
 Bear in mind, it was not because he died.
 Moreover, it was because a body of Frenchmen said that he couldn’t win.
 He tested positive for a substance that was legal to use in the US.